jayanthc/standup/README.md

 ## README

 StandUp is a smart device that monitors the amount of time a person is sedentary and reminds the person to stand up after a predetermined duration.
+[Watch StandUp in action!](https://www.youtube.com/watch?v=0p9jelNucXs)

 * `schematic/` contains a Fritzing schematic of the hardware connections.
 * `firmware/` contains the Arduino sketch that reads data from a Force-Sensing Resistor (FSR), computes the status (user sitting or standing), and transmits that status using an HC-06 Bluetooth module to an Android phone.